 As Gartner analyst Noha Tohamy explains in Hype Cycle for Supply Chain Strategy, 2021, “through prescriptive analytics, an organization can find strategies to meet its objectives by balancing trade-offs among conflicting goals.”

 Prescriptive Analytics, Mathematical Optimization, and AI

-Terms like prescriptive analytics, artificial intelligence (AI) and mathematical optimization are often used interchangeably.
-But while they are closely related, they don’t mean exactly the same thing.
+Terms like prescriptive analytics, artificial intelligence (AI), and mathematical optimization are often used interchangeably.
+While they are closely related, they don’t mean exactly the same thing.

 Although the hype around AI is fairly recent, AI techniques like mathematical optimization have been around for several decades.

 Prescriptive analytics has been used since the 1980s in industries that focus on resource extraction, like the energy business.
 However, the use of this type of analytics is expanding across sectors.
 According to Allied Market Research, the prescriptive analytics market size was valued at $1,968.4 million in 2018 and is projected to reach $12.35 billion by 2026, growing at a CAGR of 26.6% from 2019 to 2026.